-Dr. Langston’s research interests include the analysis of algorithms, computational biology, discrete mathematics, fixed-parameter tractability, graph theory, optimization, parallel computation, reconfigurable computing and VLSI design.
-He is perhaps best known for his long-standing work on combinatorial algorithms, complexity theory and design paradigms for sequential and parallel computation.
-In addition to maintaining his research program, he regularly teaches courses on algorithm design, automata theory, combinatorics, graph theory and related subjects.
+Dr. Langston’s current research interests include big data analytics, combinatorial optimization, computer science, data science, defense and life science applications, graph theoretical algorithms, high performance implementations, machine learning and statistical software.
+He is perhaps best known for his long-standing research on combinatorial algorithms, complexity theory and design paradigms for sequential and parallel computation.
+In recent years, his work has found broad application in computational biology and the study of health disparities.
+In addition to maintaining his research program, he regularly teaches courses on algorithm design, automata theory, fixed parameter tractability, graph theory and related subjects.

-He has authored over 300 journal articles, conference papers, book chapters and other reports.
-His work has been funded in the U.S. by the National Science Foundation, the National Institutes of Health, the Department of Defense, the Department of Energy and a variety of other state and federal agencies.
-He has been supported overseas by the Australian Research Council and the European Commission.
-He has served on an assortment of editorial boards, including the Association for Computing Machinery’s flagship publication Communications of the ACM.
-Dr. Langston has received honors for duty, teaching, research and service.
-Notable among these are the Commendation Medal, U.S. Army, 1979, the Distinguished Teaching Award, Texas A&M University, 1981, the Chancellor’s Award for Research and Creative Achievement, University of Tennessee, 1994, the Distinguished Service Prize, ACM Special Interest Group on Algorithms and Computation Theory, 2001, and the College of Engineering Faculty Research Fellow Award, University of Tennessee, 2008.
+Dr. Langston has authored over 400 journal articles, conference papers, book chapters and other reports.
+The National Science Foundation, the National Institutes of Health, the Department of Defense, the Department of Energy, the Environmental Protection Agency and a variety of other federal agencies have funded his work in the U.S. The Australian Research Council and the European Commission have supported his research overseas.
+He has served on an assortment of editorial boards, including the Association for Computing Machinery’s flagship publication, Communications of the ACM.
+Recent awards include the College of Engineering Faculty Research Fellow Award, 2012, and the University of Tennessee Chancellor’s Award for Research and Creative Achievement, 2014.